SteviLen420/TQE_simulation/TQE_Universe_Simulation_Full_Pipeline/README.md

 ________________

-**Computational Framework & Methodology**
+## Computational Framework & Methodology

-The TQE Framework is engineered as a robust, multi-stage computational pipeline designed for the systematic investigation of emergent physical laws.
-Its architecture prioritizes modularity, configuration-driven execution, and strict reproducibility to meet the rigorous demands of scientific research.
+The TQE Framework is structured as a multi-stage computational pipeline for the systematic investigation of emergent physical laws.
+Its design emphasizes configuration-driven execution and reproducibility, with modularity implemented at the conceptual level and partially realized in the current prototype.

-**High-Level Architecture**
+### High-Level Architecture

-The framework's workflow is orchestrated by a central YAML configuration file, MASTER_CTRL.yml.
-This configuration-as-code approach allows entire experimental campaigns, including parameter sweeps and analysis settings, to be defined and archived within a single, human-readable text file.
-This design not only simplifies the execution of complex simulations but also forms the bedrock of the framework's reproducibility.
+The workflow is orchestrated by a central YAML configuration file, MASTER_CTRL.yml.
+This configuration-as-code approach enables experimental campaigns—including parameter sweeps and analysis settings—to be defined and archived in a single, human-readable text file.
+This provides a foundation for reproducibility and transparent experimental design.

-The pipeline is divided into four distinct, logically sequential stages:
+The pipeline is organized into four sequential stages:
-1. 01-Generation: This initial stage reads the simulation parameters from MASTER_CTRL.yml and generates the initial conditions for an entire ensemble of universes.
-Each universe is defined by its starting Energy (E) and Information (I) values, drawn from specified statistical distributions.
+	1. Generation – Reads simulation parameters from MASTER_CTRL.yml and generates initial conditions for an ensemble of universes, each defined by Energy (E) and Information (I) values drawn from statistical distributions.
-2. 02-Simulation: This is the computational core of the framework.
-It takes the initial conditions for each universe and executes the evolution algorithm, progressing through the pre-collapse, law lock-in, and expansion phases.
-This stage is computationally intensive and designed for parallel execution.
+	2. Simulation – The computational core of the framework.
+It evolves universes through pre-collapse, law lock-in, and expansion phases.
+This stage is computationally intensive and includes preliminary support for parallel execution.
-3. 03-Analysis: Following the simulation, this stage performs post-processing on the raw output data.
-It calculates high-level cosmological observables, generates CMB-like sky maps, and executes a suite of diagnostic tests to score universes for fine-tuning and scan for cosmological anomalies.
+	3. Analysis – Performs post-processing on raw outputs, including calculation of cosmological observables, generation of CMB-like sky maps, and execution of diagnostic tests to score universes for fine-tuning and scan for selected anomalies.
-4. 04-Interpretation: The final stage leverages Explainable AI (XAI) to synthesize the results from the entire ensemble.
-It trains machine learning models to predict simulation outcomes based on initial conditions, providing deep insights into the causal relationships within the TQE model.
+	4. Interpretation – Applies Explainable AI (XAI) to synthesize ensemble results.
+Machine learning models are trained to predict outcomes from initial conditions, providing insights into causal relationships within the TQE model.

-This modular structure is a critical design feature, enabling researchers to re-run specific parts of the pipeline without having to repeat upstream computations.
-For instance, one can re-analyze existing simulation data with a new anomaly detection algorithm by invoking only the analysis stage, a significant efficiency gain in research workflows.
+This staged structure conceptually supports re-running individual components (e.g., re-analyzing simulation data with a new anomaly detector) without repeating upstream steps, although the current implementation realizes this in a more streamlined, script-based form.

 **Reproducibility by Design: The Seeding Hierarchy**